MarianaTc18/CNN_Galaxy_BRACIS/README.md

 portance of choosing the model criteria and complementary techniques to optimize the classification process.

-Keywords: Astronomy · Convolutional Neural Networks · Galaxies.
+**Keywords**: Astronomy · Convolutional Neural Networks · Galaxies.